dannykadoshi/UnleashDiscipline/README.md

 ### Contact Page

 The contact form is enclosed within a section element with the class "contact-container."
 It serves as the main container for the contact form and related content.
-Most fields are mandatory, with the exception of the second question.
+All the fields are mandatory, before the form can be successfully submited.

 * **Empowering Story Sharing:** The contact form provides users with a platform to share their empowering stories of personal growth and accomplishments achieved through self-discipline.
 Users can describe their journey and the positive impact self-discipline has had on their lives.